The Trend in Rising Prescription Drug Costs

 Trends in Rising Brand Name Prescription Drug Cost

-Both prescriptions are generic drugs and formulary guidelines require at least one drug have coverage in each classification.
+Both prescriptions are generic drugs, and formulary guidelines require at least one drug have coverage in each classification.
 The PBM did its diligence.

-However, with the coupon from goodrx, it’s more economical to get a prescription at the local pharmacy for $9 instead of completing the extra paperwork and paying a $10 copay.
+However, with the coupon from GoodRx, it’s more economical to get a prescription at the local pharmacy for $9 instead of completing the extra paperwork and paying a $10 copay.

 Historical Trends in Prescription Drug Costs

-After the initial patent, competing companies only had to prove the same active ingredients as the brand name drug were in the generic.
+After the initial patent, competing companies only had to prove the same active ingredients as the brand name drug was in the generic.
 Then, the prescription drug market brought consumers more affordable drug options.